Doregon/tnpsh-wiki/cfw-hfw-mfw/mamba.md

 1. Install MAMBA/PRX Loader PKG
 2. Launch "MAMBA/PRX Loader" and immediately:
-   * Hold CROSS to install "MAMBA/PRX Autoloader"
+   * Hold CROSS to install "MAMBA/PRX AutoLoader"
-   * Hold SQUARE to uninstall "MAMBA/PRX Autoloader"
+   * Hold SQUARE to uninstall "MAMBA/PRX AutoLoader"

      A single beep indicates no errors.
 If it beeps more than once, use a [FTP](../big-stinky-brew/pc-tools/ftp-client.md) session to download and view the log at /dev\_hdd/tmp/MAMBA\_PRX\_Loader.log.